conholdate/Conholdate-Reference-Tutorials/content/polish/slides/net/extract-audio-and-video/extract-videos-from-powerpoint-slides/_index.md

     {
         if (shape is VideoFrame videoFrame)
         {
-            // Przejdź do wyodrębniania wideo
+            // Przejdź do wyodrębnienia wideo
         }
     }
 }